uWaterloo/watIsOurTeamName/README.md

 # watIsOurTeamName
-A buy and sell group for waterloo students.
+A classifieds widget for students to advertise all the things.